Remote Docker builders

 Remote Docker builders overview

 When using the remote Docker builders feature, any docker build commands within your pipeline are directed to and run on an external builder service (the remote Docker builder), rather than being run on the Buildkite hosted agent instance itself.
 While the agent orchestrates and streams the build configuration to this remote builder service, the builder service itself builds the images and returns the completed images and metadata to the job that made the docker build call on your agent.
-These completed images are also stored in your container cache volume, if you've enabled this feature.
+These completed images are also stored in your container cache volumes, if you've enabled this feature.
 Learn more about this in Step-by-step remote Docker builder process.

-The remote builder service also maintains a cache of its built image layers (stored in the builder service's local file system, and in your container cache volume).
-Images already stored in this local file system usually don't need to be re-built upon a docker build call, and any images in your container cache volume can be pulled to jobs requesting them, which in turn, speeds up your overall pipeline builds, since your Buildkite hosted agents running these pipelines are free to build the rest of your pipeline and conduct other work.
+The remote builder service also maintains a cache of its built image layers (stored in the builder service's local file system, and in your container cache volumes).
+Images already stored in this local file system usually don't need to be re-built upon a docker build call, and any images in your container cache volumes can be pulled to jobs requesting them, which in turn, speeds up your overall pipeline builds, since your Buildkite hosted agents running these pipelines are free to build the rest of your pipeline and conduct other work.

 When using remote Docker builders, your first few pipeline builds will typically require more time to complete.
 However, once the required layers and their images have been built, any subsequent pipeline builds are completed much more rapidly.
 Learn more about how remote Docker builders improve the speed and performance of your of your pipeline builds in Benefits of using remote Docker builders.